oanahulpoi/social-media-ai/README.md

 - **Content Extraction**: Automatically extract and analyze content from URLs
 - **AI-Powered Generation**: Create platform-optimized posts for:
-  - Twitter (with character limit and hashtag optimization)
+  - X (with character limit and hashtag optimization)
   - LinkedIn (professional tone and formatting)
   - Facebook (engagement-focused content)
 - **Smart Scheduling**: Plan and schedule posts for optimal timing